Bankruptcy And Your Right To Debt Relief

 If your debt is increasing beyond your ability to continue paying for it, Bankruptcy may be an option.

-Under bankruptcy law, the Automatic Stay provides instant relief by barring nearly all creditors when you file for bankruptcy.
-The Automatic Stay doesn't last forever, but can give you the breathing space to start catching up and take the next steps in your bankruptcy proceedings.
+Under bankruptcy law, the Automatic Stay provides instant debt relief by barring nearly all creditors when you file for bankruptcy.
+The Automatic Stay doesn't last forever, but can give you the breathing space to the next steps in your bankruptcy proceedings without having to deal with letters or calls from collection agencies.

-If you don't own a home and are over your head in debt, filing for Chapter 7 Bankruptcy may be your best option.
+If you don't own a home and are over your head in debt, filing for Chapter 7 Bankruptcy may be your best option for debt relief.
 If your credit card debt is growing, you possibly have outstanding medical debt, or even behind on your car payments, Chapter 7 can offer a fresh start by discharging all or most of your unsecured debt, usually within one year of your filing.

 If you own a home and are hoping to keep it, Chapter 13 Bankruptcy could help you to keep your house by allowing you to get caught up on your mortgage through a court approved repayment plan.
 If you are behind on your car payments and wish to keep your car, then you can include any amounts past due in your debt repayment plan.